rezaakb/pinns-torch/README.md

 For more information, please refer to our paper:

-<a href="">PINNs-Torch: Enhancing Speed and Usability of Physics-Informed Neural Networks with PyTorch.</a> Reza Akbarian Bafghi, and Maziar Raissi.
+<a href="https://openreview.net/forum?id=nl1ZzdHpab">PINNs-Torch: Enhancing Speed and Usability of Physics-Informed Neural Networks with PyTorch.</a> Reza Akbarian Bafghi, and Maziar Raissi.
 DLDE III, NeurIPS, 2023.

 ## Installation